Apply CSS styles

 }

-Change colors of Tabs
+Change colors of tabs

-The following code will change the color of tabs:
+The code changes the color of tabs:

 /* changes tabs background color */